tianshuo/Impossible-AIGC-Benchmark/README.md

 **Challenge Explanation:**
 This challenge pushes the boundaries of an AI's creativity and ability to interpret and execute surreal or imaginative concepts.
 It tests the AI's understanding of role reversal and the physical feasibility of such a scenario.
 An AI would pass this test by creating an image that:
-1. There should be nothing wrong about the horse and the man, seperately.
+1. There should be nothing wrong about the horse and the man, separately.
 2. The relationship between the horse and the man should be the horse should be carried by the man.
 3. The relative sizes of the horse and man should be correct.